-Information about Alexandria Fine Arts Museum, tours and Online Booking
+Information about Alexandria Fine Arts Museum, tours, Booking

 Alexandria Fine Arts Museum is one of the most important cultural and artistic marks prominent in Alexandria.
 The construction of Alexandria Fine Arts Museum aimed to be a museum of Alexandria.
 It started in 1954.
 Alexandria Fine Arts Museum built on land donated by the municipality of Alexandria Baron “De Menasha”.
 De Menash was one trader from wealthy foreigners who lived in Alexandria city.
 Alexandria Fine Arts Museum is inside the Alexandria Fine Arts library building.
 It includes many of the galleries of art and a cultural library.
 Alexandria Fine Arts Library dates back to 1892.
 It was attached to Graeco Roman Museum.